 Spring is upon us, and our senses will be barraged with the sights and sounds of the changing season.
 What a great time to explore the emergence of spring through our 5 senses!
-Consider what spring opportunities you can offer children that utilizes their senses.
+Consider ways to welcome spring with these opportunities you can offer children utilizing their senses.

 - What do you see?

 - How does our playground look different now that the snow is gone?

 - What type of flower do you think is bursting from the ground?

 - Describe what the end of the tree branches look like, what do you think is happening?

 There is always an element of excitement in the sounds of spring.
 The birds are chirping a lovely song, people are emerging from the winter hibernation and the sounds of children playing are prevalent throughout the community.
 Have the children listen to the sounds of spring.
 What do they hear?